India’s first academia-industry collaboration to create the first generation of virtual reality filmmakers

 You are here

-Academy-award winning alumni – WWI Alumni were part of the Oscar Award winning Cinematography & VFX teams for the ‘Life of Pi’.
+WWI alumni were part of the Oscar Award winning Animation, Cinematography & VFX teams for ‘The Jungle Book’ & ‘Life of Pi.’

-In late 2013, President of Whistling Woods - Meghna Ghai-Puri was awarded a honorary fellowship from Bradford College, UK for her contribution to global Film & Media education through Whistling Woods.
+In late 2013, Meghna Ghai-Puri, President, WWI was awarded a honorary fellowship from Bradford College, UK for her contribution to global Film & Media education through Whistling Woods International.

-WWI has graduated over 1500 students till date with over 90% gainfully employed at several leading Film & Media organisations in India & overseas.
+WWI has graduated over 1600 students till date with over 90% gainfully employed with several leading Film & Media organisations in India & overseas.